gsailesh/gsailesh.github.io/_posts/2020-07-12-Hands-on-Machine-Learning-Notes.md

 ---
 layout: page
-title: "Notes from Hands on ML with Scikit Learn and Tensorflow (2nd Ed)"
+title: "Notes from Hands on ML with Scikit Learn and Tensorflow (2nd Ed) Book"
 date: 2020-07-12 11:40:00 +0530
 categories: Notes Deep-learning
 ---